microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 Inserts new items at the location described by `gapIndex`.

 Preconditions:
-* There is no schema change edit that this edit is both concurrent to and sequenced after.
+* There is no concurrent schema change edit that is sequenced before this one.
 * The inserted values must have status `TreeStatus.New` or be primitives.
   (This precondition will be removed soon)